mautic/user-documentation/docs/contacts/manage_contacts.rst

 Image
 =====

 * **Gravatar** - By default, Mautic pulls images from Gravatar.
-If there’s a :xref:`Gravatar` associated with the Contact’s Email address, Mautic will add the Gravatar photo to the contact record.
+If there's a :xref:`Gravatar` associated with the Contact's Email address, Mautic adds the Gravatar photo to the Contact record.

 * **Custom** - To add a custom image file to a Contact, edit the Contact record and look for **Preferred profile image** under the image placeholder.

-* **Social** - If you’ve enabled social Plugins and the record includes a social profile, you’ll see options to pull in profile images.
+* **Social** - If you've enabled social Plugins and the record includes a social profile, you'll see options to pull in profile images.

 History
 =======

 Event history tracks any engagements between Mautic and a Contact.
 To find certain event types, search in the **Include events by source** text box.
-To exclude event types from the history while you’re looking at it, use **Exclude events by source**.
+To exclude event types from the history while you're looking at it, use **Exclude events by source**.

 **Accessed from IP** - IP addresses which the Contact has opened or clicked Emails, visited your tracked pages, etc. from.